etcet/www.etcet.net/posts/2011-09-30-curry-and-its-partial-application.md

 \x y -> x + y

 -- You could also test this function in GHCI by supplying it -- with values.
-This would return 5.
+This would return 12.
-(\x y -> x + y) 2 3
+(\x y -> x + y) 5 7
 ~~~

 [Facebook]: http://adrianshort.co.uk/2011/09/25/its-the-end-of-the-web-as-we-know-it/

-Don't confuse this code with a _function type_ because it contains an arrow.
-This is the same function as ``sumTwo``, but this time in anonymous form.
-In the second declaration, we first define a anonymous function and immediately after supply it's arguments, try it out in GHCI and you will get a five.
-Knowing how lambda functions look, let's proceed to the transformation of multiple parameter functions.
+Important to note is that you supply arguments to a anonymous function by seperating them by spaces after the closing parenthesis.
+In the above function, the ``x`` get's a value of 5 and ``y`` of 7.
+Also do not confuse the above with a _function type_ because it contains an arrow.
+This is the same function as ``sumTwo``, but now in anonymous form.
+This knowledge about anonymous functions is enough to follow along on the transformation of multiple parameter functions.

 ## The transformation